garystafford/voter-service/README.md

 java -jar build/libs/voter-service-0.3.0.jar
 ```
 ## Quick Start with Docker
-There is a `docker-compose-local.yml` file included in the project.
-The compose file will spin up single container instances of the Voter service, Candidate service, RabbitMQ, and MongoDB.
+The easiest way to run the Voter API services locally is using the `docker-compose-local.yml` file, included in the project.
+The Docker Compose file will spin up single container instances of the Voter service, Candidate service, RabbitMQ, and MongoDB.

 ```bash
 sh ./stack-deploy-local.sh